devenkhatri/dt-n8n-workflow-backups/AI Automation Mastery - Lucas Walter/The Recap AI - Facebook Ad Thief.md

 # Workflow Analysis for The Recap AI - Facebook Ad Thief

 ## Description
-This workflow allows users to upload a product image and provide a Facebook Ad Library URL.
-It then scrapes competitor ads from the URL, uses AI to analyze and clone the ad style, replaces competitor branding with the user's product, and generates new ad images featuring the user's product in the same visual style.
+This workflow allows users to submit a Facebook Ad Library URL and their product image to automatically generate new ad creatives that mimic the style of competitor ads while featuring the user's product instead.
+It uses AI to analyze competitor ad visuals, replace competitor branding with the user's product, and generate new ad images that are saved to Google Drive.

 ## Input Details
 The workflow is triggered by a form submission containing a Facebook Ad Library URL and a product image file.

 ## Process Summary
-The workflow starts by converting the uploaded product image to base64.
+The workflow starts by converting the uploaded product image to base64 format.
 It then scrapes Facebook ads from the provided URL using an Apify actor.
-For each ad, it downloads the ad image, converts it to base64, and uploads it as a reference to Google Drive.
-A detailed prompt is constructed to instruct an AI model to generate a new ad image that replicates the competitor's style but features the user's product.
-The AI first generates a refined prompt, then uses that prompt along with both images to create a new ad image.
-The workflow checks if the AI response was blocked due to prohibited content.
-If not, the generated image is saved to Google Drive with a sequential name.
+For each scraped ad, it downloads the ad image, converts it to base64, and uploads it to Google Drive as a reference.
+A detailed prompt is constructed instructing the AI to clone the competitor ad while replacing all branding with the user's product (ThriveMix).
+The prompt and both images are sent to Google's Gemini AI to generate a new ad image.
+The workflow checks if the AI response was blocked due to prohibited content; if not, it extracts and uploads the generated image to a specified Google Drive folder.

 ## Output Details
-The workflow produces AI-generated ad images that mimic competitor ads but feature the user's product, and saves them to a specified Google Drive folder.
+The workflow generates new ad images that replicate competitor ad styles with the user's product and saves them to a designated Google Drive folder.

 ## Tags
-facebook ads, AI image generation, ad cloning, competitor analysis, Google Drive, Apify, Gemini AI, image editing, marketing automation
+facebook ads, ad generation, image cloning, AI image generation, Google Drive, competitor analysis, marketing automation